KSchram/phy482msu/notes/20-slides.md

 Feynman’s Paradox:
 Two charged balls are attached to a horizontal ring that can rotate  about a vertical axis without friction.
 A solenoid with current I is on the axis.
 Initially, everything is at rest.

 The current in the solenoid is turned off.
-What is the direction of $d\mathbf{E}/dt$ when viewed from the top?
+What is the direction of the induced $\mathbf{E}$ when viewed from the top?

 1. 0
 2. CW.